 You can propagate this magnolia species by germinating the seeds or rooting cuttings.
 If you are using seeds, they will need to go through stratification (a period of cold storage) before planting.
 Trees grown from seed will also take longer to start blooming.

-Any pruning should be done in the middle of summer once the blossoms have ended and the leaves appeared.
+Pruning is not usually with Kobus magnolia, although it may be required to remove branches that droop over walkways or driveways, or to remove damaged or diseased branches.
+Any pruning should be done in the middle of summer once the blossoms have ended and the leaves have appeared.

-There are fortunately few problems associated with the Kobus magnolia.
+Fortunately, there are few problems associated with the Kobus magnolia.
 Scales may appear, bringing with them honeydew and the possibility of sooty mold.
 If they do, treat with horticultural oil.